FeatureBaseDB/www/content/blog/writing-a-client-library.md

 Our primary target is UNIX-like platforms, but our clients run very well on Windows too.
 Currently we have three official client libraries written in Go, Python and Java.

-The Go client is at https://github.com/pilosa/go-pilosa.
-We support Go version 1.8 and up.
+* The Go client is at https://github.com/pilosa/go-pilosa.
+We support Go 1.8 and up.

-Our Java client at https://github.com/pilosa/java-pilosa.
+* Our Java client at https://github.com/pilosa/java-pilosa.
 Java 7 and up is supported.
 We use Maven as our build and packaging system, so it is available to most JVM based projects and languages like Scala, Clojure and Kotlin.

-Our Python client is at https://github.com/pilosa/python-pilosa and supports Python 2.7 and Python 3.4 and up.
+* The Python client is at https://github.com/pilosa/python-pilosa and supports Python 2.7 and Python 3.4 and up.
 Python client library is available on [PYPI](https://pypi.python.org/pypi).

 ### Creating New Client Libraries

 #### Getting Ready

-I assume you are on a UNIX-like platform like Linux, MacOS or using [Windows Subsystem for Linux (WSL)](https://msdn.microsoft.com/en-us/commandline/wsl/about).
+For the purposes of this post, let's assume you're on a UNIX-like platform such as Linux, MacOS or using [Windows Subsystem for Linux (WSL)](https://msdn.microsoft.com/en-us/commandline/wsl/about).
 If you are on  another platform, adapt the instructions to your particular platform.

-Throughout this article, we will need to run queries against the Pilosa server so let's go ahead and launch a new Pilosa server instance.
+Throughout this article, we will need to run queries against the Pilosa server, so let's go ahead and launch a new Pilosa server instance.
 We provide [precompiled binaries](https://github.com/pilosa/pilosa/releases) for MacOS and Linux (works on WSL too), a [Homebrew package](http://brewformulas.org/Pilosa) for MacOS and a [docker image](https://hub.docker.com/r/pilosa/pilosa/).
-See our documentation on [acquiring and installing Pilosa](https://www.pilosa.com/docs/latest/installation/) and [starting Pilosa](https://www.pilosa.com/docs/latest/getting-started/#starting-pilosa).
+See our documentation on [acquiring and installing Pilosa](https://www.pilosa.com/docs/latest/installation/) and [starting Pilosa](https://www.pilosa.com/docs/latest/getting-started/#starting-pilosa) for assistance, if you haven't installed Pilosa already.
 I assume Pilosa is running on the default address with the default scheme at `http://localhost:10101`.

 While writing the code we will need to run requests against Pilosa and analyze the responses. [curl](https://curl.haxx.se) is probably the most popular tool for calling HTTP endpoints.
 It is usually preinstalled (or easily installable) in many UNIX-like platforms.
 Let's confirm Pilosa is running and curl is installed.
 In a terminal, execute the following:
 ```